shymega/go-isitup/README.md

 ## Contributing

-Want to contribute?
-Fork this repo and submit a pull request.
+Want to contribute to go-isitup?

+- Make a issue
+- Fix a bug, submit a PR